gjassoah/fd-seminar-www/content/about/index.md

 ## Information for participants

 The FD Seminar runs on [BigBlueButton](https://bigbluebutton.org/), an open-source web conferencing system.
+The simplest way to join the talks is using the direct link and access code which are distributed through [our mailing list](https://listen.uni-bonn.de/wws/info/fd-seminar).

 Although you do not need to register to attend talks in the seminar, creating an account in [our BigBlueButton instance](https://bbb.fd-seminar.xyz) will allow you to watch the recordings of previous talks.
-If you do not wish to create an account, you will need to [subscribe to our mailing list](https://listen.uni-bonn.de/wws/info/fd-seminar) where the password for the upcoming talk will be distributed.
 We will also use the mailing list to inform you if the upcoming speaker wishes to have their talk recorded; please take this into consideration when deciding to attend the talk.

-If you experience problems registering, please read the troubleshooting information [below](/about/#troubleshooting).
+If you experience problems registering or using BigBlueButton, please read the troubleshooting information [below](/about/#troubleshooting).

 {{< note >}}We **strongly recommend** to use [Google Chrome](https://www.google.com/chrome/)/Chromium or [Firefox](https://www.mozilla.org/en-US/firefox/new/) when joining the FD Seminar via BigBlueButton; other browsers (such as Safari or Internet Explorer) are not supported and may experience unexpected technical issues.{{< /note >}}